Racecar Safety

 In the 50’s we used to run up to 35 lap features and come no where near draining our 5 gallon fuel tank, so large quantities of fuel, or large fuel cells are completely unnecessary for our purposes.
 Five or eight gallons is more than sufficient.

-NO fuel lines are permitted inside the driver’s compartment.
+Fuel lines running through the driver’s compartment MUST be metallic, firmly secured, and protected from damage.
 Fuel lines running to the engine must also be securely fastened and protected from damage.

 Firewalls/Floorpans

 The rear wheels and fuel compartment must be separated from the driver’s compartment by a complete metal firewall, extending full width of the body.
 Steel is highly recommended, as aluminum can “go away” in an intense fire.
-There should be a complete original or fabricated metal floor pan from the rear firewall to the front firewall.
+There must be a complete original or fabricated metal floor pan from the rear firewall to the front firewall.
 The front firewall shall be sufficiently complete to protect the driver from fire and hot engine coolant leakage.
 Some holes may need to be plugged.
-Race cars should have a hood completely covering the radiator and hoses to keep any escaping hot water from injuring the driver.
-However, a hood might not be necessary, if the car is equipped with a full width glass or lexan windshield.
+Consideration should be given to running a hood completely covering the radiator and hoses to keep any escaping hot water from injuring the driver.

 Windshields/Screens